Acoustic waveguide: Examples

 Since a transmission line behaves like a four terminal model, one cannot really define or measure the impedance of a transmission line component.
-One can however measure its input or output impedance.
+One can however measure its input impedance or output impedance.
 It depends on the cross-sectional area and length of the line, the sound frequency, as well as the characteristic impedance of the sound propagating medium within the duct.
 Only in the exceptional case of a closed end tube (to be compared with electrical short circuit), the input impedance could be regarded as a component impedance.

 Where a transmission line of finite length is mismatched at both ends, there is the potential for a wave to bounce back and forth many times until it is absorbed.
 This phenomenon is a kind of resonance and will tend to attenuate any signal fed into the line.

 When this resonance effect is combined with some sort of active feedback mechanism and power input, it is possible to set up an oscillation which can be used to generate periodic acoustic signals such as musical notes (e.g. in an organ pipe).

 The application of transmission line theory is however seldom used in acoustics.
 An equivalent four terminal model which splits the downstream and upstream waves is used.
 This eases the introduction of physically measurable acoustic characteristics, reflection coefficients, material constants of insulation material, the influence of air velocity on wavelength (Mach number), etc. This approach also circumvents impractical theoretical concepts, such as acoustic impedance of a tube, which is not measurable because of its inherent interaction with the sound source and the load of the acoustic component.